National Film Board of Canada: McPherson administration

 In 1969, an agreement was reached between the CBC and NFB in which the CBC would be allowed to air commercials during NFB programs.
 Revenue from sponsored films declined from $2.2 million to $1.6 million by August 1969.

 McPherson announced that 10% of the employees would be laid off by 1 January 1970.
 The employees formed a Crisis Committee under John Howe's leadership and film production was stopped although a strike was not officially called.
 The committee suggested allowing government sponsors to choose between using the NFB or private companies, allowing outsiders to pay for NFB technical services, creating a unit system where 5-15 people would work together, and creating fees for distribution.
 McPherson supported the idea of distribution fees and thought that it was the only viable option for the NFB.
 Pelletier approved the NFB charging $3–12 per day for its films, but they were later removed as being in violation of anti-inflation guidelines.
 Fees would be instituted in 1988.

 The Treasury had granted $1 million, $250,000 less than what was requested, in August to cover NFB's salary increases, but McPherson was not informed as ministers hoped he would institute larger budget cuts.
 An additional $500,000 was free due to lowered production following the Crisis Committee's formation.
 63 layoffs were proposed and it was reduced by 17 due to union opposition.

-The NFB's computer animation program was suspended due to budget cuts although the NFB's French Animated Studio, founded by René Jodoin in 1966, created Peter Foldes's Metadata in 1971, and the Hunger in 1973.
-The NFB returned to computer animation in the 1980s.
 The first usage of videotape by the NFB occurred in 1967, when Claude Jutra and Robert Forget used it for research with children.